oisdk/site/posts/2019-11-02-how-to-binary-random-access-list.markdown

 # Fenwick Trees

-Finally, to demonstrate some of the versatility of this data structure, we're going to implement a tree based on a *fenwick* tree.
+Finally, to demonstrate some of the versatility of this data structure, we're going to implement a tree based on a *Fenwick* tree.
 This is a data structure for prefix sums: we can query the running total at any point, and *update* the value at a given point, in $\mathcal{O}(\log n)$ time.
 We're going to make it generic over a monoid: